BisschenHeller/BisschenHeller/README.md

 - 👋 Hi, I’m @BisschenHeller
-- 👀 I’m interested in Storytelling, Shader Programming and Power Metal
+- 👀 I’m interested in Gameplay Programming, Shaders and Power Metal
 - 🌱 I normally respect other people's opinions.
 When I don't, it's about The Netflix Witcher adaptation

 <!---